jc12011/CV/README.md

 ## Configuration
-You can modify the subtitle and order in the cv.tex or resume.tex
+You can modify the subtitle and order in the cv.tex

 ## Installation